dougeby/IntuneDocs/intune/certificates-importedpfx-configure.md

    ![Visual Studio Build option](media/certificates-importedpfx-configure/vs-build-release.png)

-5. The build process creates a new folder with the Powershell Module at `.\Intune-Resource-Access-develop\src\PFXImportPowershell\PFXImportPS\bin\Release`.
+5. The build process creates a new folder with the PowerShell Module at `.\Intune-Resource-Access-develop\src\PFXImportPowershell\PFXImportPS\bin\Release`.

    You'll use this **Release** folder for the next steps.

 ### Create the encryption Public Key

-PFX Certificates are imported to Intune including their private keys.
-The password protecting the private key is encrypted with a public key which is stored on-prem.
+You import PFX Certificates and their private keys to Intune.
+The password protecting the private key is encrypted with a public key that is stored on-premises.
 You can use either Windows cryptography, a hardware security module, or another type of cryptography to generate and store the public/private key pairs.
-Depending on the type of cryptography used, the public/private key pair may be exported in a file format for backup purposes.
+Depending on the type of cryptography used, the public/private key pair can be exported in a file format for backup purposes.

-The Powershell module provides methods to create a key using Windows cryptography.
-You can also use other tools to create it.
+The PowerShell module provides methods to create a key using Windows cryptography.
+You can also use other tools to create a key.

 #### To create the encryption key using Windows cryptography